haskus/haskus-manual/source/system/volume1/booting/linux.rst

    ./scripts/config -e CONFIG_DRM_NOUVEAU
    ./scripts/config -e CONFIG_DRM_VIRTIO_GPU

-   # fixup incoherent configuration (press enter when asked to select options)
+   # fixup configuration (use default values)
-   make oldconfig
+   make olddefconfig

 If you know what you are doing, you can configure it further with: